trilbymedia/grav-plugin-flex-objects/README.md

 Simply edit the **Flex Objects** plugin options in the Admin plugin, or copy the `flex-objects.yaml` default file to your `user/config/plugins/` folder and edit the values there.
 Read below for more help on what these fields do and how they can help you modify the plugin.

-Most interesting configuration option is `directiories`, which contains list or blueprint files which will define the flex types.
+Most interesting configuration option is `directories`, which contains list or blueprint files which will define the flex types.

 ## Displaying